-- 1. Make sure the headlamp switch is in the off position, then open the trunk and remove the pin-type retainer. - 2.
+- 1. Make sure the headlamp switch is in the off position, then open the trunk and remove the retainer. - 2.
 Carefully pull the carpet away to expose the lamp assembly hardware. - 3.
 Remove three nuts and the lamp assembly from the vehicle. - 4.
 Remove the bulb socket by rotating it counterclockwise, then pulling it out of the lamp assembly.

 - 5. Pull the bulb from the socket and push in the new bulb. - 6.
 Install the bulb socket into the lamp assembly by rotating it clockwise. - 7.
-Install the lamp assembly on the vehicle with three nuts ensuring the nuts are flush with the body to prevent water from entering the trunk. - 8.
-Carefully push the carpet back in to place and install the pin-type retainer.
+Install the lamp assembly on the vehicle with three nuts ensuring the nuts are flush with the body to prevent water from entering the trunk.